sreesanth-s02/Internship_Finder/README.md

 ## Acknowledgement

-Special thanks to Dcube for the mentorship and guidance provided during the project development.
+Special thanks to D3 community and our mentor(Senthilnadhan Sir) for the mentorship and guidance provided during the project development.